 One of the most visited Malaga attractions and a must when you come to town.
 Both a fortress and a palace, it’s the finest example of a full built Alcazaba in Spain.
 Little sister of the Alhambra Palace in Granada, you’ll find many corners where to take beautiful pictures and also good views to town.

-The oldest building in town, from the era of Jules Cesar, with an incredible history of being forgotten and later reborn.
+The oldest building in town, from the era of Jules Cesar, with an incredible history of being forgotten and later redescovered.
 You can actually walk through it and be seated on part of it.
-The view from the pedestrian street is one of the Malaga must, with the Alcazaba at the back on top of the hill.
+The view from the pedestrian street is one of the best in Malaga city, with the Alcazaba at the back on top of the hill.

 There are two ways of getting here, walking up the hill or by car / bus.
 But the reward is worthy.
 You’ll get the best pictures in town from here.
 Panoramic views on every direction, to the sea and to the mountains, and a nice path through its walls where to discover Malaga landscape.

 The old arsenal where the Arabs used to repair their boats and now central market from the 19th century.
 A lively place where your senses will be awakened.
 You will find any kind of fruit, olives, almonds, fish, and many more.
 You can also try some tapas made after the good stuff they sell there.